nhsconnect/FHIR-NRLS-API/pages/development/interactions/api_interaction_delete.md

 ## Explore the NRL
-You can explore and test the NRL DELETE command using Swagger in the [NRL API Reference Implementation](https://data.developer.nhs.uk/nrls-ri/index.html#/Nrls/deletePointer).
+You can explore and test the delete interaction using Swagger in the [NRL API Reference Implementation](https://data.developer.nhs.uk/nrls-ri/index.html).